Rats are one of the pests that I detest the most! They are persistent and clever (they can learn to avoid traps).

 Sometimes when windows and doors have been left unloved for some time, holes begin to develop around the perimeter of the window or door.

-I have a couple of ventilation points on my roof to let the moisture out of the attic.
+I have a few ventilation points on my roof to let the moisture out of the attic.
 If these are damaged, they could let rats into your attic!
-Don’t forget that rats can chew through a bunch of materials with ease.
+Don’t forget that rats can easily chew through a bunch of materials.
 If it isn’t damaged when they get to the ventilation point, it might be damaged by the rat.

 A few years back, I had a hole in my roof ventilation point.
 I knew this because I had a bird’s nest right at the bottom of the ventilation tubing!